Bad Boys (1983 film): Casting

-Rick Rosenthal says Matt Dillon wanted to play the lead role, but the director was reluctant.
-He cast Sean Penn on the basis of a reading.
+Rick Rosenthal says Matt Dillon wanted to play the lead role of Mick O'Brien, but the director was reluctant.
+He cast Sean Penn (aged 22 at the time of filming) on the basis of a reading.
 "Although I'm crazy about Matt Dillon as an actor, I thought he'd already done the role in My Bodyguard," said Rosenthal.
 "I was also afraid that the audience might be conscious of a new movie star, where with Penn they'd only be conscious of Mick."
 The director said Penn is "a very good actor, obsessively so.
 He went into character for the whole shoot and stayed there, had a real wolf's head tattooed on his arm, checked into hotels as Mick, the whole thing."
+As part of their research for the film, Rosenthal and Penn visited St Charles, a reform school in Chicago.
+Penn later said he "didn't get to know enough" from his time at the school adding "I wanted to a lot more time and lot more support in bringing something to that movie."

+Rosenthal said Tom Cruise auditioned and was "phenomenal" but the director could not see someone with his looks "from the streets".

-It was Ally Sheedy's first role in a feature.
+The film was Ally Sheedy's first role in a feature.
 "Rick really took a chance on me, he really did," she said.

 Shooting

-While filming the escape scene, actor Sean Penn broke an ankle which halted shooting for three months.
+While filming the escape scene, Sean Penn broke an ankle which halted shooting for three months.

-The film unit spent six days filming in St Charles, IL, a suburb west of Chicago.
-They employed about 40 residents as extras.
+The film unit spent six days filming in St. Charles, Illinois, a suburb west of Chicago.
+They employed about forty residents as extras.

+Penn later expressed dissatisfaction with the film and the process of making it, saying he clashed with Rosenthal.
+He felt the film "lied that that’s the nature of the street.
+We didn’t lie about the truth of the character in other ways, but culturally we did."
+Penn claimed they would do two takes, one based on the script, and another "where I could let myself go in what I had observed, which I thought had a poetry way beyond what we did" but he said "Rick Rosenthal would not trust it."
+He said he was "not pleased with the picture, not pleased with my performance.
+But I was pleased with the performance that I gave that was not on the screen."